GregWills97/greg-overlay/README.md

 	sync-uri = https://github.com/GregWills97/greg-overlay.git

 ### Eselect Repository
-If you haven't install this tool with:
+If you haven't install the eselect repository tool, install with this:

 	emerge -av app-eselect/eselect-repository